fragaria/karmen-docs/docs/pill-getting-started.md

 connecting the power adapter, you can use the USB extension cord which is also included in the Pill package.
 When you have everything hooked up, plug in the included power adapter to the socket and wait until Pill boots up again.
 Be patient, first boot might take as long as 5 minutes.
+You will know Pill has booted up once the blue LED light stops blinking.

 After a while, your Pill should be accessible with a web browser using the hostname you've chosen previously with a **.local** suffix, e.g.